yalestar/yalestar.github.io/bands.md

 These bands/artists have all had a hella, hella profound impact on me from about age 12 to the present.

+You'll probably see this list and be like, "Wow, did you completely stop listening to music in 1998 or something?"
+Well, not really.
+But I definitely stopped being deeply invested in discovering new music at a certain point.
+And also, once I got to my 40s and 50s, music rarely has a monumental impact on me like it did when I was like age 15-25.

 ---

 * Minutemen